 - Are there any additional rules associated with pets?

-You’ve asked the questions and found a van with policies that accommodate your pet, but where will your pet fit in the van?
+So, you’ve asked the questions and found a van that will accommodate your pet, but where will your pet sit?

 Pack what you’d normally take for a trip with your pets: food, water, bowls, leashes, harnesses, treats, and toys.
 Then add in any additional weather or terrain requirements: warm layers, raincoats, paw protection, outdoor beds, and towels for dirty paws.

-Finally, the outdoor beds and a yoga mat were some of the best items I packed.
-A small space can get dirty quickly, so clean dogs equal a clean(er) van!
-The beds provided comfy seating to supervising my cooking, and the yoga mat made a handy doormat to wipe paws and keep dirt out of the van.
-Yoga mats are easy to clean and roll up nicely for storage, plus they’re also helpful for finding your zen after any less-than-stellar moments.
+Finally, the outdoor beds and a yoga mat were some of my most useful items.
+A small space can get dirty quickly, so clean dogs means a clean(er) van!
+The dog beds provided comfy seating to supervising my cooking, and the yoga mat made a handy doormat to wipe paws and keep dirt out of the van.
+Yoga mats are easy to clean and roll up nicely for storage.
+Plus they’re super-helpful for finding your zen after any less-than-stellar moments.

 Review the list of gear that comes with your van rental before you start packing.
 Some things you normally take may already be included.
 This van came with camp chairs, bedding (fitted sheet, comforter, and 2 pillows), and basic kitchenware (propane stove, 2 pots, 1 pan, 3 dining sets, and several other miscellaneous utensils).
 I brought another pillow and a few blankets so CW and Herc had familiar items to calm them at bedtime.